 Whether you get the additional reward of \$90.00 will be determined after you have completed the HIT.
 For more details about the random and verifiable mechanism that determines whether you get the additional reward, please click the "More details" button below.
 Please note that due to this mechanism, we are not able to inform you about your additional reward right after you have completed the HIT.
-If the mechanism assigns an additional reward of \$90.00 to you and your HIT is approved, we will transfer \$78.00 in addition to your certain reward of \$0.50 to your Amazon Mechanical Turk account and forward the remaining \$12.00 to UNICEF for the provision of the nutritional paste within 3 weeks after your completion of the HIT.
+If the mechanism assigns an additional reward of \$90.00 to you and your HIT is approved, we will transfer \$78.00 in addition to your certain reward of \$0.50 to your Amazon Mechanical Turk account and forward the remaining \$12.00 to UNICEF for the provision of the HIT.